 130E Minden Road, Singapore 248819; www.openfarmcommunity.com

 For an elegant dining affair, check out PS.
-Cafe at Harding Road.
-The food is truly magnificent, and special mention must go to the cakes, stunning both in terms of taste and magnitude (one serve of the Blackout chocolate cake will satisfy four, and then some).
+Cafe at Harding Road – it’s a great idea for date night with the SO!
+The food is truly magnificent, and special mention must go to the cakes, which are stunning both in terms of taste and magnitude (one serve of the Blackout chocolate cake will satisfy four, and then some).
 Watch out, the shoe-string truffle fries are seriously moreish.
 The ambience at this stylish cafe is simply divine, and the outdoor lawn and garden will entertain your little ones for a good hour or so.

 28B Harding Road, Singapore 249549; www.pscafe.com